*South Pas Back Then

 Photos by Stefanie Eskander - 2009

 The best Rialto Theatre story came from my college professor - SPHS Class of '59.
 He and a few male classmates borrowed the school track starter pistol.
 On a rainy Saturday night, they staged a fake shooting in the ticket line at the Rialto.
 His '56 Buick drove up and they fired six blanks into the ticket line.
 One classmate in line fell to the floor.
-They opened their car back door, dragged the body into the car, and drove off.
+They opened their car's back door, dragged the body into the car, and drove off.

 My college professor said the subsequent murder investigation got so intense his classmates never mentioned the prank again.